 For much of history, children lived hard lives, without much of a childhood.
 Childhood as we know it is a Victorian invention.

-A parent’s job is to prepare children for life as adults and as productive members of society.
-In the late 19th and early 20th century, there were no Dr. Spock or What to Expect When You’re Expecting books.
+A parent’s job is to prepare children for life as productive members of society.
+In the late 19th and early 20th centuries, there were no books by Dr. Spock or What to Expect When You’re Expecting.
 Parents relied on religious and cultural traditions to teach them parenting skills.

 Time to Parent

 By the 1910s, family size had decreased, allowing parents time to focus on individual children.
-Science, and medicine’s newest specialty pediatrics, were confirming that a child’s mind and emotions go through several changes while maturing.
+Science — and medicine’s newest specialty, pediatrics — was confirming that a child’s mind and emotions go through several changes while maturing.

 Children are Different

-No longer were children thought of as miniature adults who needed their moral character shaped.
+Views changed and children were no longer thought of as miniature adults who needed their moral character shaped.
 They were unique individuals with unique issues.

-Starting in the mid-19th century, novels and short stories began being written specifically for children, and schooling became compulsory.
+Starting in the mid-19th century, novels and short stories were written specifically for children, and schooling became compulsory.
 Toys and games became more commonplace.

-It wasn’t until the post-World War Two era that parenting styles became those we are accustomed to now.
+It wasn’t until the post-World War II era that parenting styles transformed into what you would recognize today.
 That means your grandparents and great-grandparents probably grew up in an environment that was much more authoritarian than you did.

-Are there any family stories that you’re aware of that illustrate this change in parenting styles?
-I know of a couple instances in my family, including a story about my great-grandmother, who was born in 1900, being punished for asking if her parents could buy her ice cream.
+Are there any stories in your family that illustrate this change in parenting styles?
+I know of a couple instances in my family, including a story about my great-grandmother, who was born in 1900, being punished for asking her parents to buy her ice cream.